a-ovchinnikov/a-ovchinnikov.github.io/_posts/2018-11-10-quick-assembler.md

 ```

 First of all, it starts with word `MACRO` which is reserved specifically for
 this purpose.
-One would have to strike it out of her lexicone when working with
+One would have to strike it out of her lexicon when working with
 this macroprocessor.
 Then goes macro name followed by named arguments to
 macro.
 Then, starting on the next line goes macro body -- the code which would
 get substituted later when macro names appears in code.
 Finally `ENDMACRO`
 finishes macro definition.

 When processing input macroprocessor maintains a table of known macro names.
-When `MACRO` appears in input stream macro procesor processes everything till
+When `MACRO` appears in input stream macro processor processes everything till
 the end of line to create an entry for this table consisting of macro name and
 macro arguments, then reads everything till `ENDMACRO` and stores obtained code in
 the table.
 When reading in other tokens macroprocessor checks if token matches